The Ultimate Guide to Living and Working in Milton keynes

 Top 10 things to do in Milton Keynes

-A large town in Buckinghamshire, Milton Keynes is about 50 miles north-west of London.
+A large town in Buckinghamshire, Milton Keynes is about 50 miles north-west of London and located on the south-central region in England.
 On the Northern boundary of Milton Keynes is the River Great Ouse.
 Milton Keynes has 2 SSSIs and is made up of urban areas and park land.

 The town of Milton Keynes was built in the 1960s, under a scheme from the government to ease housing congestion in London.
 It was the biggest site in this scheme and had a target population of 25,000.